 but that’s DAVID Carradine, son of John.
 John appears in House of the Long Shadows with Vincent Price, so this recipe is a good one for the Vincent Price Co*Star book I’m working on with my chum Peter.
 I will make it again with Bramley apples and cook them for a little less time.
 Mmmmmmm – apple pie!

-- 6 medium tart apples, pared, cored and cut into thin wedges
+6 medium tart apples, pared, cored and cut in quarters